8. Flow of execution#

 }

-For instance, “is.vector(x) && length(x) > 0 && x[[1]] > 0” is a risk-free test that takes into account that “x[[1]]” has only the desired meaning for objects that are not nonempty vectors.
+For instance, “is.vector(x) && length(x) > 0 && x[[1]] > 0” is a risk-free test.
+It takes into account that x[[1]] has the desired meaning only for objects that are nonempty vectors.

 {cat("spam"); FALSE} || {cat("ham"); TRUE} || {cat("cherries"); FALSE}